Article IV: University Standards

 - Riding of skateboards and use of in-line skates, roller skates, the use of water guns, water balloons, and water launchers are prohibited in University buildings and on University property, unless as expressly permitted within a recreational facility.

 - Bicycles, throwing of Frisbees, balls and other objects are prohibited in buildings, unless as expressly permitted within a recreational facility.

 - Computer Misuse.
 Attempted or actual theft or other abuse of computer time, computing facilities access, and/or electronic mail accounts, to include but not limited to:

 - Unauthorized use of another individual’s identification and/or password.

 - Use of computing technology to interfere with work of another student, faculty, or University official as well as the normal operation of the University infrastructure in accordance with the Mission of the University.

 - Use of computing resources and facilities to send obscene, harassing, or abusive messages.

 - Use of computing resources and facilities for fraudulent acquisition of goods or services, conducting activity for private profit, or in violation of any published University regulations.

 - Use of computing facilities and resources in violation of copyright law.

-- Unauthorized use of technology.
+- Unauthorized or inappropriate use of technology and social media.